dbralios/DrillSat-Circuit/README.md

 The selected microcontroller board is the Arduino Pro Mini, using the ATmega328P, an 8-bit AVR microprocessor.
 It runs at 3.3V and 8MHz and has 14 input/output pins, 6 of them analog.
 The available program memory size is 32KByte, as well as 1024 Bytes of non volatile EEPROM memory, used to make the CanSat state-aware after possible power offs.

+### RF Module

+The RF module used for communication with the ground station is the XBee Pro S5 operating at 868MHz.
+It runs on 3.3 V consuming 60 mA at stand-by mode and 200 mA on packet emission and has a sensitivity of -112 dBm.
+It is used with an external antenna with 3 dBi gain.
+The same XBee module is also used on the ground station.
+The two modules are programmed to operate on AT Mode with ground station’s XBee being the coordinator and cansat’s XBee a router.
+Both modules transmit at a power of 25mW which is the legal local limit at 868MHz.

 ## Power Subsystem

 A Polymer Lithium Ion battery, charged by four solar panels, is powering the CanSat.
 The battery has a voltage output of 3.7V and a capacity of 980mAh.
 Four 30.5mm by 58.5mm solar panels connected in serially, are used to charge the battery through the MCP73871.
 Then a low-dropout regulator drops the voltage down to 3.3V powering every piece of electronics, except for the GPS which has an onboard regulator and the the three motors.